-EEB encourages students to apply to the 2018 EEB Scholars Program, in which exceptional students (EEB Scholars) will be selected from a competitive national applicant pool and invited to Princeton University for a weekend program focused on the graduate application process, connecting with EEB faculty and students, and highlighting Scholars’ academic achievements.
+As part of efforts to increase the diversity and accessibility of graduate studies in ecology and evolutionary biology, Princeton EEB encourages students to apply to the 2018 EEB Scholars Program, in which talented students (EEB Scholars) will be selected from a national applicant pool and invited to Princeton University for a weekend program designed to give them the tools to confidently apply to graduate schools, as well as familiarize them with Princeton's own department.
+The program will focus on the graduate application process, connecting with EEB faculty and students, and highlighting Scholars’ academic achievements.
+Students with backgrounds historically underrepresented in STEM are particularly encouraged to apply to this scholastic program.

 The EEB Scholars Program will be held October 4-7, 2018.
 Scholars will arrive on Thursday October 4 and depart Sunday October 7, with programming scheduled for October 5 and 6.
 Scholars will stay with current EEB graduate students and all meals will be covered for the duration of the program.
 Additionally, each scholar will receive up to $600 for travel and related costs.